Syria air force bombs cities, truce "practically over"

 Activists also reported fighting in the suburb of Douma to the northeast, where Free Syrian Army fighters have been attacking roadblocks manned by forces loyal to the government.

-Two car bombs went off in the Damascus neighbourhoods of Sbeineh and Barzeh, which have been active in the revolt, resulting mostly in material damage, activists said.
+Two car bombs went off in the Damascus neighborhoods of Sbeineh and Barzeh, which have been active in the revolt, resulting mostly in material damage, activists said.

 Assad is a member of the minority Alawite sect, which is distantly related to Shi'ite Islam.
 It has dominated majority-Sunni Syria since the 1960s, when Alawite officers assumed control of a military junta that had taken power in a coup.